 What it is

 A dedicated Mid / Side equalizer inside the stereo panel.
-The signal is encoded into Mid (L+R, the mono content like vocals and bass) and Side (L-R, the stereo content like reverb and cymbal tails), three independent shelves are applied per channel, and the signal is decoded back to L/R. The result is EQ moves that act on what's in the centre without touching the sides, or vice versa.
+The signal is encoded into Mid (L+R, the mono content like vocals and bass) and Side (L-R, the stereo content like reverb and cymbal tails), three independent bands are applied per channel, and the signal is decoded back to L/R. The result is EQ moves that act on what's in the centre without touching the sides, or vice versa.

 How to use it